miteshksingh/C-Compiler/README.md

 Developed for preliminary anaysis of all phases of Compiler Design in the course CS6105 at BIT Mesra under the guidance for Prof. Arun A Somasundara.

 A mini-gcc compiler which can handle simple sorting programs.
 The .l file generates tokens from input C program and passes to .y file which deals with the syntactic and semantic phases.
 An intermediate code is generated.
 This intermediated code is then stored in quadruple table.
-All statements from quadruple table are converted into assembly instructions in GCC AT&T Syntax.
+All statements from quadruple table are used to generate TAC (three address code).
+This intermediated code is then converted by the compiler into assembly instructions in GCC AT&T Syntax.

+Please look at CompilerOutput.png to see the output when this compiler executes.

 Dependencies:Flex(Lexical Analyser),Bison(Parser Generator Tool)